 Mitch McConnell is the arsonist who set America on fire and ran away

-A corrupt Supreme Court, looming dictatorship and a 'Handmaid's Tale' society is the America Mitch McConnell created and runs away from.
+A corrupt Supreme Court, looming dictatorship, and a "Handmaid's Tale" society is the America McConnell created and runs away from.

 But last Wednesday, the ancient gambler of the Senate looked carefully at his final hand.
 He knew when to run.